Elena-Giannitzi/lt2222-v23-a3/README.md

 python a3_features.py /scratch/lt2222-v23/enron_sample dataset 20 --test 20 (Note: in this case the dimensions of the dataset are 20)

+For part 2 of the assignment, you should be able to run the code by typing: python a3_model.py Train.csv Test.csv with the latter arguments being the titles of the csv files you should have from running the first part (code a3_features.py).
+No further arguments are needed.
+Please, do note that in the terminal it's not always possible to see the matrix table, thus I have implemented the ability to be saved as an image in your directory once you run the code.
+Once it has been run, you should see a confusion_matrix.png file, like the one in my repository.

+#Note: the confusion matrix is wrong.
+For some reason it only reads one label, no matter how much i tried to fix it.

 # PART 4 Of Final Assignment

 The Enron corpus is a large corpus of electronic (email) conversations between the employees of the Enron company, which bankrupted in 2001.
 The release of these emails